 It is essential that the consideration of sustainable drainage takes place at an early stage of the development process - ideally at the master-planning stage.
 This will assist with the delivery of well designed, appropriate and effective SuDS.
 Proposals should also comply with the key SuDS principles regarding solutions that deliver multiple long-term benefits.
-These principles are:
+These principles are listed in Section 7.2.3.